Ralph DePalma: Biography

 In 1912 and again in 1914, DePalma won the Elgin Trophy at Elgin, Illinois and in 1914 he scored what he called his greatest victory when he beat Barney Oldfield to capture the Vanderbilt Cup on the roads of Santa Monica, California.
 He entered the 1914 Indianapolis 500 and qualified, but withdrew before the race claiming he felt his engine could not survive the race.

 DePalma had been let go by the Mercer Automobile Co. racing team in favor of Barney Oldfield.
-In a Mercedes "Gray Ghost," he showed he was a master tactician in beating Oldfield's much faster car.
+In a Mercedes "Gray Ghost", he showed he was a master tactician in beating Oldfield's much faster car.
 He ended 1914 by winning his second U.S. national driving championship.
-The following year, 1915, he drove to victory at 1915 Indianapolis 500 with a Mercedes 4.5 liter GP car, but became the subject of much controversy the following May, when he held out for appearance money to drive in the 1916 edition of “The Greatest Spectacle in Racing,” which track owner, Carl G. Fisher refused, and DePalma did not run in the 500 race.
+The following year, he drove to victory at the 1915 Indianapolis 500 with one of the Mercedes 4.5 liter GP cars that just before the War had won the July 1914 French Grand Prix in a dominating 1-2-3 triumph.

+DePalma became the subject of much controversy the following May, when he held out for appearance money to drive in the 1916 edition of “The Greatest Spectacle in Racing”.
+Track owner Carl G. Fisher refused, and DePalma did not run in the 1916 Indianapolis 500 race.
 All was forgiven by September, when the Indianapolis Motor Speedway held a special "Harvest Classic" event and an agreement was reached for the great driver to race one of the Speedway’s Peugeots.